-- Requesters must provide the airport name where the project is located and a link to the airport master plan that includes the requested project. - Requesters are required to provide a status of the planning and environmental work so the Appropriations Committee can assess the readiness of the project.
+• Requesters are required to provide a status of the planning and environmental work so the Appropriations Committee can assess the readiness of the project.

-• \$4,000,000 for an international airport for an aircraft rescue and fire fighting station project.

-• \$13,000,000 for a municipal airport for a runway extension project.
+- \$4,000,000 for an international airport for an aircraft rescue and fire fighting station project. - \$13,000,000 for a municipal airport for a runway extension project.